This post may contain affiliate links, read our full disclosure here.

 - MONEY Master the Game: 7 Simple Steps to Financial Freedom – Tony Robbins

-These books provide actionable advice.
+These books are great because they provide actionable advice.
 Motivation and a change of outlook are great after watching TED Talks, but what I found was that in reading these books, I became more mindful.
 There were certain things in the books that stuck with me.
 I find myself consciously thinking about whether buying another toy for my dog was going to do us any good when he already had more than enough toys at home.
-Is that latte going to make me happy an hour later?
-What will that $5 latte provide me for my future if I put it into my Roth IRA account?
+Is that $5 latte going to make me happy after it’s been consumed in mere minutes?
+Would that $5 more valuable if I saved it instead?

 These were the questions that kept popping up in my head.
 I recommend having a notebook handy when reading through these books and taking notes of ideas that resonate with you.
 Here are a couple things that I have written down in my notebook: